NCBI-Hackathons/VirusDiscoveryProject/VirusGenes/README.md

 Uses multiple databases (i.e. RefSeq, pVOG, RVDB, etc).

-All programs can be used through a [Docker image]https://hub.docker.com/r/vimalkvn/viga/)
+All programs can be used through a [Docker image](https://hub.docker.com/r/vimalkvn/viga/)

 ```bash

 docker pull vimalkvn/viga # All programs pre-install

 ```
-Databases need to be manually downloaded and formatted:
+Databases need to be manually downloaded and formatted.
+Additionally, BLAST, Diamond, Infernal and Hmmer should be install for formatting the databases.

 ```bash
 # Create all databases